 Structure & Progression

 The Foundations series consists of 3 courses (Rope 201, Rope 301, Rope 401) that are designed to occur in sequence over a period of 18 months.
-Each course contains 5 class sessions and carries an expectation of reading / viewing / listening, reflection, and practice between classes.
+Each course contains multiple class sessions (ranging from 5 to 7) and carries an expectation of reading / viewing / listening, reflection, and practice between classes.

 The courses have been carefully and intentionally designed to build on each other and are intended to be taken in sequence, but the progression is separated into 3 courses to allow participants to pause their progression to focus on refining their skills before moving to the next major step in risk and required proficiency.